Adityalingwal/contractAI/README.md

 # Clone the repository
 git clone https://github.com/Adityalingwal/contractAI.git

-# Navigate to the project directory
+# Navigate to the packages directory
-cd contractAi
 cd packages

+#Go to the client directory to start the client
-cd client (for client) and
+cd client
+npm install
+npm start

+#Go to the server directory
-cd server (for server)
+cd server
+npm install
+npm start

-# Create an .env file and paste this
+# Create an .env file in server directory
    DB_HOST= Your_host
    DB_PORT= Your_port
    DB_NAME= Your_name